spikeon/exoguitar/CONTRIBUTING.md

 To add it to this project, please fork this project and then submit a PR to me with the files in it.

+This project was built in OnShape and you are welcome to copy the it as a starting point for your build.
+[Check it out here!](https://cad.onshape.com/documents/f8519e054e386d34fe7f717c/w/4b68044692bbe5e682fcb1e9/e/030bc3a27bf0944a8a68be66?renderMode=0&uiState=67c742332bca82445e94f5f6).
+While I am providing this as a resource, I am not apologizing for how disorganized or inefficient it may be.
+This is a passion project I've been doing in my spare time.

 ## Wing Sets

 Wing sets should include options for solid-face and hollow if possible.